Cjain0/VirtualChatbot/README.md

 We used pattern matching to give more leeway for users when inputting their request for the virtual assistant.
 Using string arrays of acceptable answers and different variations of the same request, we were able to compare the chatbox input with the elements of the array and set our variable values accordingly.
 Using pattern matching is a huge improvement from our previous version which hard-coded if-else statements and switch statements

 ![pattern_matching](/outputs/pattern_matching.png)

+## New Features
+### Movie Trailer
+When the user clicks on the button for which movie trailer they want to watch, it would open a new tab on Youtube with the trailer where they can watch the trailer in full.
+This feature would provide users with a convenient way to watch movie trailers directly within the chatbot, without needing to leave the chatbot to search for them.
+Additionally, this feature could be used to increase engagement with the chatbot and provide users with a better overall experience.

+### Movie Information
+The Movie Information feature is a chatbot that allows users to get information about their favorite movies.
+The chatbot uses information from Wikipedia to provide users with an overview of the movie, its cast and crew, its release date and other details.
+This feature is an excellent source of information for movie buffs and those who want to learn more about a movie before watching it.